Opportunities for Network Coding: To Wait or Not to Wait: Structure of the Average-Optimal Policy - Stationary and Deterministic Property

+which is also a non-decreasing function in $i$ and $j$ separately due to the inductive assumption.
+Since the sum and the minimum (in Eq. (\ref{eq:optimality-itr})) of non-decreasing functions are a non-decreasing function, we conclude that $V_{\alpha, n+1}(i, j)$ is a non-decreasing function as well. \end{proof}

+The next two lemmas, which can be proven via the similar arguments in \cite{stationary-policy-Sennott}, specify the conditions for the existence of the optimal stationary and deterministic policy.

-The next lemma specifies the conditions that must be satisfied by the optimal stationary policy. \begin{lemma} (Sennott \cite{sennott}) There exists a stationary policy that is optimal for the MDP $\{(Y_n,A_n), n \ge 0\}$ if the following conditions are satisfied: (i) $V_{\beta}(i,j)$ is finite for all $i$, $j$, and discount factor $\beta$; (ii) there exists a nonnegative $N$ such that $v_{\beta}(i,j) \geq -N$ for all $i$, $j$, and $\beta$; and (iii) there exists a nonnegative $M_{i,j}$ such that $v_{\beta}(i,j) \leq M_{i,j}$ and \BEQA \sum_{k,l} P_{a}\bigl((i,j),(k,l)\bigr)M_{k,l} < \infty \EEQA for every $i$, $j$, $\beta$, and action $a$.
+\begin{lemma}[\cite{stationary-policy-Sennott}, Theorem (i)] \note[AS]{This lemma is important - can we change it to a theorem?} There exists a stationary and deterministic policy that is average-optimal for the MDP$\{(Q_t,a_t), t \ge 0\}$ if the following conditions are satisfied: \begin{itemize} \item[(i)] $V_{\alpha}(i,j)$ is finite for all $i$, $j$, and $\alpha$;\note[AS]{should it be finite for a given $\alpha$ or for any value of $\alpha$?} \item[(ii)] There exists a nonnegative $N$ such that $v_{\alpha}(i,j) \geq -N$ for all $i$, $j$, and $\alpha$; \item[(iii)] There exists a nonnegative $M_{i,j}$ such that $v_{\alpha}(i,j) \leq M_{i,j}$ for every $i$, $j$, and $\alpha$.
+Moreover, for each state $(i,j)$ there is an action $a(i,j)$\note[AS]{we might have some definition for the action before - and this seems to be different - should we introduce a new one?
+Also, $G$ might not be a good notation, since it is usually used for graphs.} such that $\sum_{k=0}^{\infty}\sum_{l=0}^{\infty} P_{a(i,j)}\bigl((i,j),(k,l)\bigr)M_{k,l} < \infty$.\note[AS]{should we specify the range of $j$ and $k$?} \end{itemize} \end{lemma}